Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms Mary Ng met EU Trade Commissioner Maros Sefcovic on Saturday, following a meeting with World Trade Organization (WTO) Director-General Ngozi Okonjo-Iweala in Geneva on Friday.

-Canada signed trade deals with Indonesia in December and Ecuador last week and is stepping up efforts in the Indo-Pacific region.
+Canada signed trade deals with Indonesia in December and Ecuador last week and is stepping up efforts in the Indo- Pacific region.
 Mary Ng will lead a delegation of more than 200 businesses to Australia, Singapore and Brunei next week.

 “We are in talks with Southeast Asian countries, specifically the Association of Southeast Asian Nations (ASEAN).
-I led a Canadian business delegation to the Philippines in December, as well as Indonesia, Vietnam, Malaysia, Japan and South Korea,” Ng added.
+I led a Canadian business delegation to the Philippines in December, as well as Indonesia, Vietnam, Malaysia, Japan and South Korea,” Ms. Ng added.

 The Canadian government has threatened retaliatory tariffs and legal action against the United States after President Donald Trump announced tariffs on Canada and Mexico last week, before delaying them for 30 days.